-68. Connection to be approved by the municipality
+35. Connection to be approved by the municipality

-- (1) The engineer shall be entitled in his absolute discretion to grant or refuse an application for the connection of a fire extinguishing installation to the municipality's main. - (2) No water shall be supplied to any fire extinguishing installation until a certificate that the municipality's approval in terms of section 59 has been obtained and that the installation complies with the requirements of these and any other by-law of the municipality, has been submitted. - (3) If in the engineer's opinion a fire extinguishing installation, which he has allowed to be connected to the municipality's main, is not being kept in proper working order, or is otherwise not being properly maintained, or is being used for purpose other than fire fighting, that shall be entitled either to require the installation to be disconnected from the main or itself to carry out the work of disconnecting it at the consumer's expense.
+- (1) The Authorised Agent shall be entitled at his absolute discretion to grant or refuse an application for the connection of a fire extinguishing installation to the Municipality's main. - (2) No water shall be supplied to any fire extinguishing installation until a certificate that the Municipality's approval in terms of section 25 has been obtained and that the installation complies with the requirements of this and any other by-laws of the Municipality, has been submitted. - (3) If in the Authorised Agent's opinion, a fire extinguishing installation which he has allowed to be connected to the Municipality's main is not being kept in proper working order, or is otherwise not being properly maintained, or is being used for purpose other than fire fighting, he shall be entitled either to require the installation to be disconnected from the main, or to carry out the work of disconnecting it at the customer's expense.

-69. Special provisions
+36. Special provisions

-The provisions of SANS 0252-1 shall apply to the supply of water for fire fighting purposes.
+The provisions of SANS 10252-1 shall apply to the supply of water for fire fighting purposes.

-70. Dual and combined installations
+37. Dual and combined installations